Simple Models and Biased Forecasts: Characterization of Pseudo-True Models

-The most consequential assumption of the theorem is the requirement that $H$ is a rank-$m$ matrix.
-The assumption can be seen as a \emph{complete information} (or spanning) assumption: If the agent observes an observable of the form \eqref{eq:true_model_VAR_body} with a full-rank matrix $H$, then she has enough information to forecast the observable as well as in the full-information rational-expectations benchmark---even if she fails to do so due to the constraint on her set of models.
-The following proposition shows that this assumption, in general, cannot be dispensed with:
+Example \ref{eg:diagonal} can be generalized by relaxing the assumption that matrices $F$ and $\Sigma$ are diagonal and allowing for non-Gaussian innovations.
+The key requirement for the process to be exponentially ergodic is that matrix $H$ in representation \eqref{eq:true_model_VAR_body} is full rank.
+This assumption can be seen as a full-information (or spanning) assumption.
+If the agent observes an observable of the form \eqref{eq:true_model_VAR_body} with a full-rank matrix $H$, then she has enough information to forecast the observable as well as in the full-information rational-expectations benchmark—even if she fails to do so due to the constraint on her set of models.
+See Online Appendix \ref{app:exp_erg} for a detailed discussion of this generalization.